0xPolygonZero/zk_evm/zero/README.md

 Move the generated files to the appropriate subdirectory, and they will be automatically included in the test run.

-### Proving blocks using docker compose setup and leader-worker ampq communication
+### Proving blocks using docker compose setup and leader-worker amqp communication

 To prove blocks using the docker compose setup and independent container leader and worker execution, you can use the `prove_stdio_docker_compose.sh` script: